 This page lists all of the currently supported platforms for QuartzDesk deployment.
 If a particular platform, or a particular platform's version is not listed, then we do not officially support it.

 Please note that QuartzDesk is a standard J2EE-compliant web application and, as such, it can likely be successfully deployed to other, currently unsupported platforms.
-We encourage our customers to try QuartzDesk on their platforms and let us know about their experience.
-If there is something we can do to make QuartzDesk work on a currently unsupported platform while not breaking compatibility with the supported platforms, then we are happy to assist.
+We encourage users to try QuartzDesk on their platforms and let us know about their experience.
+If there is something we can do to make QuartzDesk work on a currently unsupported platform while not breaking compatibility with the currently supported platforms, then we are happy to assist.

 |Supported platform||Supported version(s)||Notes|

-Oracle JDK / JRE (formerly Sun JDK / JRE)
+Oracle JDK / JRE

 IBM JDK / JRE